ashley-green1/MechaCar_Statistical_Analysis/README.md

 ## Overview

-MechaCar, AutosRU's newest prototype, is suffering from production troubles that are costly and run the risk of failing the teams deadlines.
+MechaCar, AutosRU's newest prototype, is suffering from production troubles that are costly and run the risk of failing the team's deadlines.

 The purpose of this analysis is to review production data for insights that may help circumvent manufacturing risks.